 Proof of Financial Ability

 International applicants must submit the Statement of Financial Ability Form with supporting official financial documentation showing adequate financial resources to cover the cost of at least the first year of study before a Certificate of Eligibility (I-20 or IAP-66) can be issued.
-The UWM MBA tuition for international non-resident students in the 2014-15 academic year is $28,938 (U.S. dollars).
-After adding in health insurance, room & board, supplies & personal expenses, the first academic year cost of study is approximately $49,000.
+The UW Graduate School provides more information regarding the Financial Ability Requirement.

 The University of Washington will issue the I-20 or IAP-66 forms only after a student is officially admitted, financial ability is confirmed, and an enrollment deposit is received.
 These I-20 or IAP-66 forms are required to obtain an F-1 or J-1 visa at a U.S. consulate.

 Transcripts and Degree Conferral

 Applicants apply by uploading a PDF copy of their transcripts.
 Originals are required after acceptance into the MBA program and prior to being enrolled.
 TWO official copies of both your academic record and the diploma or other document indicating the date and conferral of your degree are required.
 If the original language of the academic record and diploma is not English, a certified English translation must accompany the original document.
 A school administrative officer of the institution from which the degree was received must certify official copies of credentials.
 If admited, your MBA Academic Advisor will provide further information.

 International Applicants Residing in the United States

-International applicants residing in the U.S. follow the same application requirements, procedures and deadlines as those residing outside the United States.
+International applicants residing in the U.S. follow the same application requirements, procedures and deadlines as those residing outside the U.S.

 MBA Program and Application Information